 Melanie Ducharme has been exhibiting her work since 2001.
-She is a visual artist and educator.
-She is a former member of Gallery X, a cooperative art gallery in New Bedford, MA, and was a contributor to the House of Icon Podcast.
+She is a former member of Gallery X, a cooperative art gallery in New Bedford, MA.
 She earned her Bachelor of Fine Arts degree with a concentration in graphic design and letterform from the University of Massachusetts, Dartmouth and her Masters in Art Education from Rhode Island College.

-Currently, she lives in Rhode Island working as a visual artist and substitute teacher.
+Currently, she lives in Rhode Island working as a visual artist and as an art teacher.

 above image: A Lady Fights Back • 2019